Udemy Courses Review 2020: Is Udemy Legit?

 The majority of Udemy courses that I found interesting were not terribly expensive… especially given it is a single payment for lifetime access to the material.

-Also, the 30-day money back guarantee on any and all courses was a huge factor.
+Also, the 30-day money-back guarantees on any and all courses was a huge factor.
 It takes a lot of the pressure off wanting to try something out.

 Finally, the quality of Udemy instructors and vast quantity of course offerings is really miles above the competition.